-Assumed public offering price per common share \$11.44 Net tangible book value per common share at June 30, 2020 \$5.26 Increase in net tangible book value per common share attributable to this offering 1.14 As adjusted net tangible book value per common share after this offering \$6.40 Dilution per common share to new investors in this offering \$5.04
+Assumed public offering price per common share \$31.70 Net tangible book value per common share at December 31, 2021 \$10.45 Increase in net tangible book value per common share attributable to this offering 2.66 As adjusted net tangible book value per common share after this offering \$13.11 Dilution per common share to new investors in this offering \$18.59

-The table above assumes for illustrative purposes an aggregate of 8,741,258 of our common shares are sold at a price of \$11.44 per common share, for aggregate gross proceeds of \$100.0 million.
+The table above assumes for illustrative purposes an aggregate of 7,886,435 of our common shares are sold at a price of \$31.70 per common share, for aggregate gross proceeds of \$250.0 million.
 The common shares, if any, sold in this offering will be sold from time to time at various prices.
-An increase of \$1.00 per common share in the price at which the common shares are sold from the assumed offering price of \$12.44 per common share shown in the table above, assuming all of our common shares in the aggregate amount of \$100.0 million are sold at that price, would increase our adjusted net tangible book value per common share after the offering to \$6.51 per common share and would increase the dilution in net tangible book value per common share to new investors in this offering to \$5.93 per common share, after deducting estimated commissions and estimated offering expenses.
-A decrease of \$1.00 per common share in the price at which the common shares are sold from the assumed offering price of \$10.44 per common share shown in the table above, assuming all of our common shares in the aggregate amount of \$100.0 million are sold at that price, would decrease our adjusted net tangible book value per common share after the offering to \$6.29 per common share and would decrease the dilution in net tangible book value per common share to new investors in this offering to \$4.15 per common share, after deducting estimated commissions and estimated offering expenses.
+An increase of \$1.00 per common share in the price at which the common shares are sold from the assumed offering price of \$31.70 per common share shown in the table above, assuming all of our common shares in the aggregate amount of \$250.0 million are sold at that price, would increase our adjusted net tangible book value per common share after the offering to \$13.16 per common share and would increase the dilution in net tangible book value per common share to new investors in this offering to \$19.54 per common share, after deducting estimated commissions and estimated offering expenses.
+A decrease of \$1.00 per common share in the price at which the common shares are sold from the assumed offering price of \$31.70 per common share shown in the table above, assuming all of our common shares in the aggregate amount of \$250.0 million are sold at that price, would decrease our adjusted net tangible book value per common share after the offering to \$13.05 per common share and would decrease the dilution in net tangible book value per common share to new investors in this offering to \$17.65 per common share, after deducting estimated commissions and estimated offering expenses.
 This information is supplied for illustrative purposes only.

-The foregoing table and calculations are based on 36,010,790 common shares outstanding as of June 30, 2020, which number includes 1,016,000 common shares issuable upon the conversion of 1,016,000 of our Series 1 Preferred Shares outstanding as of June 30, 2020, and excludes:
+The foregoing table and calculations are based on 52,650,752 common shares outstanding as of December 31, 2021, which number includes 1,016,000 common shares issuable upon the conversion of 1,016,000 of our Series 1 Preferred Shares outstanding as of December 31, 2021, and excludes:

-- 4,595,432 common shares issuable upon the exercise of stock options to purchase common shares as of June 30, 2020, at a weighted average exercise price of \$9.00 per common share; - 40,000 common shares issuable upon the exercise of a warrant as of June 30, 2020, at a weighted-average exercise price of \$9.79 per common share; and - 4,030,158 common shares reserved for future issuance under our Amended and Restated 2014 Equity Incentive Plan as of June 30, 2020.
+- 5,638,232 common shares issuable upon the exercise of stock options to purchase common shares as of December 31, 2021, at a weighted average exercise price of \$12.55 per common share; - 2,416,591 common shares reserved for future issuance under our Amended and Restated 2014 Equity Incentive Plan as of December 31, 2021; - 258,986 common shares sold subsequent to December 31, 2021 pursuant to our license and collaboration agreement with Neurocrine Biosciences; - 40,000 common shares issuable upon the exercise of a warrant outstanding as of December 31, 2021, at a weighted-average exercise price of \$9.79 per common share; and - pre-funded warrants to purchase 2,775,996 common shares outstanding as of December 31, 2021, at an exercise price of \$0.0001 per share.